HTTP Request

 .

-if I want to insert the value of variable a
+if you want to insert the value of variable a

 into the column.